Find Grad Schools

 253 Yearly Graduations

 North Carolina State University comes in at #12 on our list of the most popular colleges offering master's degrees in computer science.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 253 people received their master's degree in computer science from NC State.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 27% were women.
+About 28% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 #13